tonylintingyi-cpu/SCM_Analytics_Portfolio/README.md

 Performance varies significantly by shipping mode.
 Standard Class performs best at **60.15%** on-time, followed by Same Day at **51.63%**.
 The two underperformers are:

-- **First Class has a 0% on-time rate.** Every order is promised 1-day delivery but takes 2 days.
+- **First Class has a 0% on-time rate.** Every order is promised 1-day delivery, but takes 2 days.
 This isn't a random delay — it's a consistent 1-day gap, which means the promised delivery window is simply set too tight.
 - **Second Class has a 20.01% on-time rate**, with delays ranging from 1 to 4 days.
 Unlike First Class, the delay pattern here is unpredictable.
 This issue is not region-specific — all markets show roughly the same ~20% on-time rate, and even the best-performing countries stay below 30%.

 <div align="center">